mrsilver76/retrobat-runner/README.md

 * Once RetroBat Runner is launched, it will appear in your System Tray with the RetroBat icon.
 * The default launch combination is **SELECT** followed by **START**.
 It does not matter which controller you use and you can even use different controllers to complete the combination.
 * You must press the **START** button within 1 second of pressing the **SELECT** button.
 If you do not, then you will need to start the combination from the beginning again.
-* If you press the combination correctly, your controller will vibrate (if your controller supports this) and RetroBat will start.
+* If you press the combination correctly, all controllers will vibrate (if the controller supports this) and RetroBat will start.
 * Pressing the combination whilst you are running RetroBat will do nothing.

 > [!TIP]